This post is chock full of juicy new bike goodness, including:

 How can I order an RFA?

-You can pre-order your RFA through your local Xtracycle dealer or through our website.
+You can order your RFA through your local Xtracycle dealer or through our website.

-Yes, financing through Klarna is an option for your RFA pre-order!
+Yes, financing through Klarna is an option for your RFA order!

 What will happen after I place my order?

-After placing your order, you will be added to the build queue.
-We will email you with an updated build date.
-Leading up to the shipment of your RFA, we will be available my phone or email for questions.
-We will also keep in touch with you with weekly RFA specific emails and our weekly newsletter.
+After placing your order, we will confirm it by email and you will be added to the build queue.
+Leading up to the shipment of your RFA, we will be available by phone or email for questions.
+We will be in touch again with you once your bike ships.

 How much is shipping if I don’t live near an Xtracycle dealer?

-Shipping through our Big Box of Happiness program is $400.
-This fee includes $200 for the assembly fee + $200 for the freight shipping.
+Shipping through our Big Box of Happiness program is $200 for the assembly fee; shipping is free.
 For BBOH shipments, your bike will be shipped completely built and ready to ride out of the box.

 What if I order an RFA now but change my mind and want to cancel my order?